odoo/documentation/inventory/shipping/setup/ups_credentials.rst

 4. Click the **Add an Existing UPS Account** link in the **UPS Account Details** section of the page.

 5. In the **Add New Account** screen, enter the **UPS Account Number**, **Account Name**, and **Postal Code** fields.
-The country automatically defaults to United States.
-If desired, select the **Make this my default payment account** link to set the account as the default billing method for the profile.
+The country defaults to United States.q

 6. Click the **Next** button to continue.

 Get an Access Key
 =================

-After you have added your UPS account number to your user ID profile you can request an Access Key from UPS using the steps below:
+After you have added your UPS account number to your user profile you can request an Access Key from UPS using the steps below:

-1. Log into UPS.com with your user ID and password.

-2. Go to the **UPS Developer Kit** web page `https://www.ups.com/upsdeveloperkit?loc=en\_US <https://www.ups.com/upsdeveloperkit?loc=en_US>`__
+1. Go to the **UPS Developer Kit** web page `https://www.ups.com/upsdeveloperkit?loc=en\_US <https://www.ups.com/upsdeveloperkit?loc=en_US>`__

+2. Log into UPS.com with your user ID and password

 3. Click on the link **Request an access key**.

-4. Verify the **Primary Contact Information**
+4. Verify your contact information

-5. Enter the **Secondary Contact Information**

 6. Click the **Request Access Key** button.

-Once completed, the **Access Key** will be provided to you on the web page, and an email with the Access Key will be sent to the email address for the primary contact information.
+The **Access Key** will be provided to you on the web page, and an email with the Access Key will be sent to the email address of the primary contact.